BabakAbdzadeh/Box/README.md

 # BOX

-This repository houses a robust and interactive React application designed to manage and display product shares among different users.
+This repository houses a robust and interactive React, MERN, application designed to manage and display product shares among different users.
 The application provides a comprehensive suite of features including user authentication, product and contributor management, and detailed result displays.

 ## Front End